-Allgrove staggered from the bedroom and collapsed in the hallway after searching for an exit.
-He collapsed and died in a pool of blood.
+Allgrove collapsed and died in a pool of blood.
 Donoghue dragged Allgrove back to the kitchen, where he knelt in the blood and cut up Allgrove into quarters with a hacksaw and a knife.
-“I seem to be mopping forever,” Donoghue would later tell the court, referring to all the blood in the apartment.

-The next day, Donoghue rented a car, put the pieces in three garbage bags, and left Allgrove’s remains in a field off Highway 115, 18 km north of Newcastle, about 1.6 km east of the junction with Highway 35.
+The next day, Donoghue rented a car, put the pieces in three garbage bags, and left Allgrove’s remains in a field off Highway 115.
 It was more than 80 km outside Toronto.
 A mushroom picker found the nude dismembered remains in two trash bags on September 4.
-A German shepherd named Scout, owned by the Ontario Provincial Police, found the remaining bag nearby.
+A German shepherd owned by the Ontario Provincial Police, found the remaining bag nearby.
 Allgrove, who had a criminal history, was identified by his fingerprints.

 During the trial, Donoghue said he and his victim were in a life and death struggle, and that it was Allgrove who attacked him with a hunting knife.
 “I thought if you stabbed a body it would be very hard, but I remember something very soft,” Donoghue said in court.